Vision-Language-Action Models for Robotic Manipulation with SoArm-101 使用 SoArm-101 的视觉-语言-动作模型进行机器人操作

 - Full teleoperation and data collection pipeline with telnet control

-- Local and distributed (client-server) inference pipelines
+- Local and distributed (client-server) inference pipelines for all models

 - Hugging Face Hub integration for dataset and model sharing